 The Trust is organized and operated as a Delaware statutory trust in accordance with the provisions of the Trust Agreement and applicable state law.
 Notwithstanding the Trust's status as a statutory trust and CPER's status as a series of that trust, due to the nature of its activities, CPER will be treated as a partnership rather than a trust for U.S. federal income tax purposes.
 In addition, the trading of shares on the NYSE Arca will cause CPER to be classified as a "publicly traded partnership" for U.S. federal income tax purposes.
 Under the Code, a publicly traded partnership is generally taxable as a corporation for U.S. federal income tax purposes.
-In the case of an entity (such as CPER) that is not registered under the 1940 Act, however, an exception to this general rule applies, if at least 90% of the entity's gross income is "qualifying income" for each taxable year of its existence.
-For this purpose, "qualifying income" is defined as including, in pertinent part, interest (other than from a financial business), dividends, and gains from the sale or disposition of capital assets held for the production of interest or dividends.
-In addition, in the case of a partnership a principal activity of which is the buying and selling of commodities (other than as inventory) or of futures, forwards, and options with respect to commodities, "qualifying income" includes income and gains from commodities and futures, forwards, options and swaps, and other notional principal contracts with respect to commodities.
+In the case of an entity (such as CPER) that is not registered under the 1940 Act; however, the Code provides an exception to this general rule where an entity's gross income for each taxable year of its existence consists of qualifying income (the "qualifying income exception").
+In addition, in the case of a partnership a principal activity of which is the buying and selling of commodities (other than as inventory) or of futures, forwards, and options with respect to commodities, "qualifying income" includes income and gain from commodities and futures, forwards, options and swaps, and other notional principal contracts with respect to commodities.
 In connection with the opinion provided by Eversheds Sutherland (US) LLP, the Trust and USCF have represented, among other items, the following to Eversheds Sutherland (US) LLP: